trizen/sidef-book/preface.md

 The original design described a simple and elegant object-oriented programming language, that was very easy to implement in terms of writing a parser and an interpreter for it.

-About a week later, in March 30, 2013, we started the Sidef programming langauge project on [GitHub](https://github.com/trizen/sidef).
+About a week later, in March 30, 2013, we started the Sidef programming language project on [GitHub](https://github.com/trizen/sidef).
 By the way, *Sidef* (pronounced *C-def*) is a Romanian word which means *nacre* in English.

 As the time was passing by, we eventually started moving from AST interpretation towards code generation.
 The language now features a full code generator that walks the AST of a Sidef program, generating equivalent Perl 5 code.
 This method of execution made the implementation several times faster and also allowed the addition of more language constructs.